anthonypcersosimo/python_sql/readme.md

     * (This is like 'SELECT * FROM foo' when you only want one field, it makes no sense to display all data if not desired)
 * And speaking of that last point, you can't grab data without rendering it to the screen in Excel!
 Annoying!

+TLDR: Most of the work we do involves grabbing a mass of data saved in some Excel file, pasting it into a seperate excel instance, manipulating it and saving it somewhere.
+This is incredibly RAM intensive and excel is prone to crashes.
+Excel is a necessary evil, and I'm over it.

 ### Why Python?

 In my limited experience I've coded in JavaScript, C, HTML-CSS (both non-logical) and Python.
 All of these languages but one have a major drawback: to beginners the code looks like an alien language.
 Python is written in what looks like the english language.
 This means you can start creating faster!!!

 ![Python scripting demo](https://media1.giphy.com/media/UcqqD8j0N1rAk/giphy.gif)

 ## About ECS & Our Data

 At EquityCompass, our data enterprise houses equity market data that aggreagates monthly as-of, as-reported stock data.
 We tagrget coverage of the Russell 3000 and the S&P 500.
 Our data is updated as-of the last day of the month and includes obsolete securities.
 We currently aggregate data on 206 unique fields for each security, less eight fields which are identifiers.

-Fields include price, 52wk hi and lo, valuation fields, relative strength fields, sector data and proprietary metrics.
-We currently do not publish our data, nor do we have plans to sell our data via an API.
+Fields include price, 52wk hi and lo, valuation fields, relative strength fields, sector data, fundamental data, index membership data and LOTS of proprietary metrics.
+We currently do not publish our data publicly, nor do we have plans to sell our data via an API.

+## About This Repo

+Within the test_data folder, the file `gmas.py` is to become the most critical template of this initiative.
+GMAS stands for GRAB-MANIPULATE-AND-SAVE.
+These are the primary steps that our gata will go through once it's scrubbed and transitioned into MySQL.
+The GMAS will be supported by the file `masterQuery.py` in the 'queries' folder within 'test_data.'
+This file has searchable key-words that will allow me to grab and copy-pasta queries for certain files we create.
+The critera for sorting and filtering our data to create certian lists remains the same over time.